standard-for-public-code/standard-for-public-code/introduction.md

 ### Technological sovereignty and democratic accountability

-Public institutions, civil servants and residents deserve better.
+Public institutions, civic servants and residents deserve better.

 We believe software that runs our society can no longer be a black box, ordered from outside companies that keep the underlying logic hidden in proprietary code bases.
 Instead, governments need technological sovereignty - allowing them to set and control the functioning of public software, just like they are able to set and control policy that is legally formulated in laws.
 Citizens and civil society actors need this software to be transparent and accountable.
 The design of software as an essential civic infrastructure should honor digital citizens’ rights.